eduardosoliv/miscellaneous/benchmarks/fatcache.md

 Conclusions
 ------------

-Fatcache behavas very well on writting due to batched writes:
+Fatcache behaves very well on writting due to batched writes:

 > To minimize the number of small, random writes, fatcache treats the SSD as a log-structured object store.
 All writes are aggregated in memory and written to the end of the circular log in batches - usually multiples of 1 MB.